Alone

 Can cause severe harm of long duration.

-In desperation, nine-one-one I call.
+In desperation, nine-one-one I dial

 They examine my leg – I’m in pain and in fear,